-TSA will ship, rig and install EDS machines, and associated EDS screening equipment, to include any necessary ETD screening equipment, in their respective operations locations within the CBIS Project location.
-TSA, through the EDS OEM or other TSA contractors, shall be responsible for coordinating and integrating activities regarding placement of EDS equipment with the local TSA Point of Contact and Airport Project Team Point of Contact.
-TSA will decommission and remove existing EDS equipment, as applicable.
-TSA will coordinate with the Airport Project Manager for the removal schedule.
+TSA will ship, rig and install EDS machines and associated EDS screening equipment, to include any necessary ETD screening equipment, in their respective operational locations within the CBIS Project location.
+TSA, through the EDS OEM or other TSA contractors, shall be responsible for coordinating and integrating activities regarding placement of EDS equipment with the local TSA Point of Contact and Airport Point of Contact.